eaygun2/2tci-backend/README.md

 builder.Services.AddSingleton<IModelService<CarDamageObjectDetectionModelInput, ModelOutputDto>, ModelService<CarDamageObjectDetectionModelInput, ModelOutputDto>>();
 ```

-#### Purpose of Registering Model Service
-- Dependency Injection: By registering the model service with CarDamageObjectDetectionModelInput and ModelOutputDto types, the application gains access to functionalities for utilizing these entities in model inference and backend operations.

 By following these steps, you establish a structured approach to handling input and output data for machine learning models within your backend system, ensuring compatibility and efficiency in model integration and utilization.
 Adjust these implementations as per your specific project requirements and model configurations.

 ## Step 4: Using the Service in the Controller